 Commissioners approve 2024 budget

 Dec.
-10—While everyone is getting ready for Christmas at this time of the year, for elected officials on all levels of government, it is the season for hashing out next year's budget.
+14—While everyone is getting ready for Christmas at this time of the year, for elected officials on all levels of government, it is the season for hashing out next year's budget.

 At the Lawrence County Commissioners' meeting on Monday, they passed the 2024 budget and made appropriations to for the rest of 2023.